-Below are links to a selection of our interviews with extracts and sound files.
+80 interviews - and below are links to a selection with extracts and sound files.

 Please enjoy reading and listening to memories of Midhurst and the surrounding villages in the words of the people who were there.

 Click on the PDF links below to meet some of the interviewees.

 Page 1 John Stringer, John Backshall, John Broadbent, Marjory Bishop, Roger Ind, Fred Slade